monica-wigdahl/Wigdahl_A1_A2_A3_LIS546_Sp.22/README.md

 This is a Univeristy of Washington iSchool assignment in Spring 2022.
 # ReadMe

-Five selected files compiled into a dataset regarding weapons use in homicide crimes.
+Five selected files compiled into a dataset regarding types of weapons use in different crimes.
 The intended users are law enforcement and community leaders for the use of crime prevention, weapons mitigation and policy decisions.

 # Metadata